 Your housing officer is responsible for the council tenancies in your geographical 'patch' of the city.
 They are supported by assistant housing officers, as the tenancy management team for your area.
-They work closely with the Income Management Team (on the page opposite) who handle your rent, and the various grounds maintenance teams (below) who look after your estate.
+They work closely with the Income Management Team (described in the next articles) who handle your rent, and the various grounds maintenance teams (below) who look after your estate.